 - sanctions that are substantially inconsistent with past institutional responses.

-The right of appeal is contingent upon participation in the investigative and hearing process.
+The right of appeal is contingent upon participation in the investigative and resolution meeting process.
 An appeal must be made in writing to the complaint coordinator within five business days of the date that the party receives written notification of the panel’s decision and imposed sanctions.

 For more information about the appeal process, see the complete Student Reporting and Complaint Procedures (PDF) document.